matweldon/markdown-cv/index.md

 `2017-2021`
 __PhD studentship teaching__&emsp; *School of Mathematics, Cardiff University*

-Throughout my PhD, I supported a number of modules and services as a tutor and assessment advisor.
-Notable roles include an introductory Python for Mathematics course, a university-wide maths support service, and assessing multiple two-day hackathons for Masters students.
+I supported a number of modules and services as a tutor and assessment advisor, including an introductory Python for Mathematics course, the university maths support service, and multiple two-day hackathons for Masters students.
+I also founded an Advanced Python Workshop for my fellow PhD students.
 These roles provided me countless opportunities to reinforce teaching and learning in a variety of environments, including group, one-on-one, structured, and drop-in settings.
 This range allowed me to demonstrate my nature as a mathematician and educator, one who is proactive, analytical, and enthusiastic.

 ## Education